wschenk/wschenk/README.md

 I run [happyfuncorp](https://happyfuncorp.com) and I write some technical things over at [willschenk.com](https://willschenk.com).

+Most of these repos aren't that interesting.

+My latest side project is over at [gitgratitude](https://github.com/HappyFunCorp/gitgratitude)

 <!--
 **wschenk/wschenk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.